Skip to main content

 Software Transactional Memory is an abstraction for concurrent communications.
 The main benefits of STM are composability and modularity.
 We can write concurrent abstractions that can be composed with any other abstraction built using STM, without exposing the details of how our abstraction ensures safety.
 This is typically not the case with the locking mechanism.

 The idea of the transactional operation is not new, they have been the fundamental of distributed systems, and those databases that guarantee us an ACID property.
 Software transactional memory is just all about memory operations.
-All operations performed on memory.
+All operations are performed on memory.
 It is not related to a remote system or a database.
 Very similar to the database concept of ACID property, but the durability, is missing which doesn't make sense for in-memory operations.

-In transactional memory we get these aspects of ACID properties:
+In transactional memory, we get these aspects of ACID properties:

 • Atomicity — On write operations, we want atomic update, which means the update operation either should run at once or not at all.